-EXAMPLE #1: Monitoring Blood Specimens only with isolates from ED & inpatient location If monitoring blood specimens for FacWideIN (which requires surveillance in the emergency department and 24-hour observation locations), a patient has a positive MRSA laboratory isolate while in the emergency department (ED).
+Monitoring Blood Specimens only with isolates from ED & inpatient location If monitoring blood specimens for FacWideIN (which requires surveillance in the emergency department and 24-hour observation locations), a patient has a positive MRSA laboratory isolate while in the emergency department (ED).
 This specimen represents a MRSA LabID Event and should be entered for the outpatient emergency department.
 The next calendar day, the same patient is admitted to ICU and three days later, has a second positive MRSA blood specimen.
 This specimen also represents a unique LabID Event because it is the first positive blood specimen in this location (ICU).
+Note: while this patient has two LabID Events, the second specimen taken from the ICU will be removed from most analysis reports.

+Monitoring All Specimens

-Note : while this patient has two LabID Events, the second specimen taken from the ICU will be removed from most analysis reports.
-EXAMPLE #2: If monitoring all specimens, on January 2, a newly admitted ICU patient with no Monitoring All previous positive laboratory isolates during this admission has a positive MRSA Specimens urine culture.
+If monitoring all specimens, on January 2, a newly admitted ICU patient with no previous positive laboratory isolates during this admission has a positive MRSA urine culture.
 This specimen represents a LabID Event since it is the first MRSA isolate for the patient, the location, and the calendar month.

+Monitoring All Specimens with isolates from ED & inpatient location

-EXAMPLE #3: If monitoring all specimens for FacWideIN surveillance, on January 2, a VRE Monitoring All wound culture is collected from the facility's own ED.
-The patient is then Specimens with admitted to 4W the next calendar day.
-The ED culture result must be entered as isolates from ED & an outpatient LabID event for the ED location for January 2, as the ED location is inpatient location included in FacWideIN surveillance and reporting.
-EXAMPLE #4: Monitoring Blood Specimens only with multiple blood isolates If monitoring blood specimens only , on January 26, a newly admitted ICU patient with no previous positive laboratory isolates during this admission has a positive MRSA urine culture which is not entered as a LabID Event since blood specimens only are being monitored.
+If monitoring all specimens for FacWidelN surveillance, on January 2, a VRE wound culture is collected from the facility's own ED.
+The patient is then admitted to 4W the next calendar day.
+The ED culture result must be entered as an outpatient LabID event for the ED location for January 2, as the ED location is included in FacWidelN surveillance and reporting.

+Monitoring Blood Specimens onlywith multiple blood isolates

+If monitoring blood specimens only, on January 26, a newly admitted ICU patient with no previous positive laboratory isolates during this admission has a positive MRSA urine culture which is not entered as a LabID Event since blood specimens only are being monitored.
 The following day, while in the same location, the same patient has a positive MRSA blood culture.
 This specimen represents a LabID Event since it is a unique blood source (the first MRSA blood isolate for the same patient and same location).
 While remaining in ICU, the same patient has another positive blood culture on February 5.
 This does not represent a new LabID Event since it has not been more than14 days since the most recent MRSA positive blood isolate for this patient and location.